FPMAS/FPMAS/README.md

 The custom installation directory must then be specified as explained below.

+The `--with-id-type` option is optional but recommended.
+By default, Zoltan uses `unsigned int`, what is not very efficient in the case of FPMAS.

 See the [Zoltan
 documentation](https://htmlpreview.github.io/?https://raw.githubusercontent.com/sandialabs/zoltan/master/doc/Zoltan_html/ug_html/ug_usage.html)
 for more detailed installation instructions.